 Sleeping Tips for Neck Pain

-If your work or daily chores involve spending long hours pecking at a keyboard, slouching in an office chair, sitting, and any other acts that lead to poor posture, your neck muscles become stiff.
-Stiff neck muscles pinch nerves, causing pain that may disrupt your sleep.
+If your day involves spending long hours pecking at a keyboard, slouching in an office chair, sitting or anything else that leads to poor posture, your neck muscles become stiff.
+Stiff muscles pinch nerves, causing painful disruptions to your sleep.

 One way to ease neck pain is to stretch your neck muscles before bed.
 Stretching the neck relaxes the levator scapula muscle which connects your shoulder blade and neck.